lucj/kernelci/README.md

 This admin token can then be used to perform any api calls.

-Note: one of the first action is to create some non admin token in order to perform non admin actions.
+Note: one of the first action should be to create some non admin tokens in order to perform non admin actions.
+To keep thing simple, we'll provide the admin token to the frontend (will be changed later on).

 The tokens are saved in *kernel-ci* mongo database, in the *api-token* collection.
 The following example shows the content of the token created above.